ryxavyer/sellsage/README.md

 ### Database

 You can setup the database for development using `npm run init-db-dev`.
 There are also extra utility functions / npm scripts to help manage the database in `src/database`.

+### Running SellSage

+Once the steps above are complete, simply use `npm run dev` to start the development server.

 ## Notes for Your Development